MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 1. Select the **Data format**.
 For CSV-formatted data, **Ignore the first record** to ignore the heading row of the file.
 For JSON-formatted data, select **Ignore data format errors** to ingest the data in JSON format or leave unselected to ingest the data in multijson format.
 Select the **Nested levels** to determine the table column data division.

-1. If the data you see in the preview window isn't complete, you may need more data to create a table with all necessary data fields.
+1. If the data you see in the preview window isn't complete, you might need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your event hub:

     * **Discard and fetch new data**: discards the data presented and searches for new events.
     * **Fetch more data**: Searches for more events in addition to the events already found.